Chart Color Schemes

 Salisbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Salisbury has a high level of cultural diversity, with 41.7% of its population born overseas and 41.1% speaking a language other than English at home.
-Christianity is the main religion in Salisbury, comprising 42.5% of people.
-Islam, however, is overrepresented compared to Greater Adelaide, making up 9.6% of Salisbury's population versus 8.0%.
+Christianity is the main religion in Salisbury, comprising 42.5% of the population.
+Islam is overrepresented in Salisbury compared to Greater Adelaide, making up 9.6% versus an average of 3.0%.

 Frequently Asked Questions - Diversity